 If there is video surveillance at the Bitcoin ATM, you might not be able to hide from it.
 Even still, showing up at a Bitcoin ATM with a ski mask would make you look too suspicious, no matter how much you value your privacy.

 Accept Bitcoins as a Payment or Donation

-Mining Bitcoin is not a profitable endeavor for hobbyists, but if you need a steady flow of Bitcoin and you have access to cheap electricity and free cold air, along with excess capital lying around, it can be an interesting alternative for acquiring bitcoins.
+Mining Bitcoin is not profitable for hobbyists, but if you need a steady flow of Bitcoin and have access to cheap electricity and free cold air, along with excess capital lying around, it can be an interesting alternative for acquiring bitcoins.

 To mine Bitcoin, get yourself a Bitcoin mining machine, paid with cash or credit card, plug it in, point it to a mining pool, and watch the earnings come in daily.